-Spanning four centuries and covering North and Central America, this digital resource provides access to material from the Newberry Library’s extensive Edward E. Ayer Collection; one of the strongest archival collections on American Indian history in the world.
-This resource (including manuscripts, artwork, and rare printed books) provides insight into interactions between American Indians and Europeans from their earliest contact right up to the civil rights movement of the mid-twentieth century.
+Primary source materials (including manuscripts, artwork, and rare printed books) providing insight into interactions between American Indians and Europeans from their earliest contact to the civil rights movement of the mid-twentieth century.

 Complete bibliographic reference to the history of the United States and Canada from prehistory to the present.